alexsegura/pan/README.markdown

 {pan} is a standard PrestaShop module.

-Use the "ZIP" button above to get the source tree, unzip it in prestashop/modules/pan, and start coding.
+Use the "ZIP" button above to get the source tree, unzip it in prestashop/modules/pan, install it in the admin panel, and start using it.

 Template streams
 ----------------